lsst/templates/README.md

 ### Common issue: ASCII shell locale

-Depending on how your shell is set up, you may get this error when running `templatekit` under Python 3:
+Depending on how your shell is set up, you may get this error when running `templatekit`:

 > RuntimeError: Click will abort further execution because Python 3 was configured to use ASCII as encoding for the environment.
 Either run this under Python 2 or consult http://click.pocoo.org/python3/ for mitigation steps.